 TOUCH: The coarse sensation of wood on my hands as we gathered it up for a fire, the electric feeling of finding the bombardment ball land in your palms, and the strong handshake of meeting new friends at camp for the first time.

 TASTE: The victorious taste of the Pisgah Perfection ice cream cone at Dolly’s after a full and wonderful day reuniting with old friends, and the warmth of hot chocolate in front of the fire after a cool front came through on our last day.

 The most important things of all?
 The profound feeling of grounded belonging in our camp family and the overwhelming sense of God’s love and guidance in this place and with these people.
-The way all of these things mix together is heartening and uplifting; honest laughter, authentic and unplugged conversations, the smiles that linger on everyone’s faces, the satisfaction of learning a new swing dance move, and the interweaving of fun, outdoor activities, all the while refelcting on the principles of leading a good life, a life of peace and sacrifice, a life which flourishes when faith is put in the One who made us for this particular time and this particular journey.
-Finally, the knowledge that every participant is going home better prepared for the challenges of their roads ahead precisely because of the love they encounter at camp.
+The way all of these things mix together is heartening and uplifting; honest laughter, authentic and unplugged conversations, the smiles that linger on everyone’s faces, the satisfaction of learning a new swing dance move, and the interweaving of fun, outdoor activities, all the while reflecting on the principles of leading a good life, a life of peace and sacrifice, a life which flourishes when faith is put in the One who made us for this particular time and our own particular journey.
+Finally, the knowledge that every participant is going home better prepared for the challenges of the road ahead precisely because of the love each has encountered at camp.
 This is so fun 🙂 This is why we do what we do.

-Thank you to all the visiting Junior Counselors for reminding me of the joy and heart of our Camp Family.
+Thank you to all the visiting Junior Counselors for the reminder of the joy and heart of our Camp Family.
 Big love to y’all and I can not wait to hang with all of you in a matter of weeks!